ben256dev/sht/man/sht.1.md

 unsuck

-:   Check every provided filename for non-compliant characters and prompt for automatic rename.
+:   Check local directory for non-compliant characters and prompt for automatic rename.

 Plumbing
 --------